eucp-project/storyboards/static/stories/storylines.md

 :::Chapter{headline="Findings 1" image=slide5.png}
-## Findings 1
+## What are climate storylines and where are they useful?

-On the left some key points related to the first question posed in the introduction are provided.
-These were largely drawn from the two examples of end-to-end production for storylines for applications.
+The key points on the left were largely drawn from the two examples of end-to-end production for storylines for applications.

 Storylines as a user product, as well as a scientific process, are highly